 You should look for scholarly or peer-reviewed sources to assist you in determining the best course of action for your patient.

-In PubMed Central or Medline Plus or TRIP or STAT!Ref or any of the other nursing-focused resources, you can refine your results by selecting full-text sources only and by narrowing the publication dates, for example, limiting it to the last 5 years (see example).
+In PubMed Central or Medline Plus or TRIP or STAT!Ref or any of the other nursing-focused resources, you can refine your results by limiting your search to full-text sources only and by narrowing the publication dates, for example, selecting only the last 5 years (see example).

 Levels of evidence (sometimes called hierarchy of evidence) are assigned to studies based on the methodological quality of their design, validity, and applicability to patient care.

 Use PubMed'sto identify the medical terminology for the patient's problem, and find potential courses of treatment from the articles and studies retrieved.